dendroman/sdd4ai/README.md

 ### Inspiration

-This project was inspired by the need for better specification management in software development teams.
-We believe that clear, comprehensive specifications lead to better software.
+This project was inspired by the need for better specification management in **AI-assisted software development**.
+We believe that clear, comprehensive, and **AI-optimized specifications** lead to better software and more effective collaboration between human developers and AI agents.

+The rise of LLMs and AI coding assistants has created a unique opportunity to revolutionize how we structure and maintain project specifications, making them not just human-readable, but optimally structured for artificial intelligence to understand, reason about, and act upon.

 ---